Humble Bundle — April Fools’ Day

 But what exactly would you get if you bought it?
 Not telling.
 You should’ve bought the bundle!
 Nahhh, kidding.
 It’s been several years, so I’ll share that with you gratis!
 The bundle consisted of instructions to these various games, written and designed by our Humble Creative team:

 I haven’t followed the legacy of these bundles closely, but I know that they did do at least one more AFD bundle after I left.
-After that, the internet AFD jokes started to get a bit overplayed anyway, so if they stopped, I don’t blame them, but it was fun while it lasted, and who knows, maybe someone out there is writing a letter to their friends in Halfvetica telling them about their most recent Hoop Trundling adventure!
+After that, internet AFD started to get a bit overplayed anyway, so if they stopped, I don’t blame them, but it was fun while it lasted, and maybe someone out there is writing a letter to their friends in Halfvetica telling them about their most recent Hoop Trundling adventure!